-applications, these fluctuations are caused by the variation of the scatterer positions because of translational Brownian motion or other motility processes accounting for the movement of the particle centers of masses.
+Like DLS, which studies the fluctuations in the scattered light intensity, DDM analyses the fluctuating intensity of microscopy images.
+Generally, these fluctuations arise from refractive index fluctuations within the sample.
+In typical applications, these fluctuations are caused by the variation of the scatterers positions because of translational Brownian motion or other motility processes accounting for the movement of the particles centers of masses.
 However, rotational motion of optically or shape anisotropic particles also produces fluctuations in the image intensity.
-These fluctuations contain quantitative information about the particles rotational motion and DDM has been recently proven to be able to extract such information and to probe simultaneously the translational and rotational diffusivities of optically anisotropic spherical particles.
-42 The experimental setup is similar to the one used for the characterization of the viscoelastic constants in nematic liquid crystals and coincides with a normal DDM setup (i.e., a microscope) equipped with two polarizing elements (i.e., a polarizing microscope).
-This variant of DDM has been thus named polarized DDM (p-DDM) and can be thought of as the extension to microscopy experiments of the well-known depolarized DLS (DDLS) technique, widely used for the assessment of the roto-translational diffusivity of anisotropic particles.
-In general, the intermediate scattering function of a suspension of anisotropic particles exhibits a doubleexponential relaxation: the two characteristic times of this relaxation are $\tau_1(q) = (D_T q^2 + 6D_R)^{-1}$ and $\tau_2(q) = (D_T q^2)^{-1}$ , where $D_T$ and $D_R$ are the translational and rotational diffusivities of the particles, respectively.
-For large wave-vectors q (the regime typically probed by DDLS), these two modes are difficult to separate and polarizers are used to suppress the transmitted beam and to isolate the depolarized component of the scattered light, i.e., the one decaying with characteristic time $\tau_1(q)$ .
-By contrast, in p-DDM experiments, the transmitted beam is used as a local oscillator and, in these conditions, both decay modes are probed and well separated (Fig. 7). p-DDM for the simultaneous determination of translational and rotational diffusion coefficients of optically anisotropic colloidal particles was demonstrated in Ref.
+These fluctuations contain itative information about the particles rotational motion and DDM has been recently proven to be able to extract such Publisformet on and to probe simultaneously the translational and rotational diffusivity of optically anisotropic spherical particles12.
+The experimental setup is similar to the one used for the characterization of the viscoelastic constants in nematic liquid crystals19 and coincides with a normal DDM setup (i.e. a microscope) equipped with two polarizing elements (i.e. a polarizing microscope).
+This variant of DDM has been thus named polarized DDM (p-DDM) and can be thought of as the extension to microscopy experiments of the well-known depolarized DLS (DDLS) technique, widely used for the assessment of the roto-translational diffusivity of anisotropic particles43.
+In general, the intermediate scattering function of a suspension of anisotropic particles exhibits a double-exponential relaxation: the two characteristic times of this relaxation are $\tau_1(q) =$ $(D_T q^2 + 6D_R)^{-1}$ and $\tau_2(q) = (D_T q^2)^{-1}$, where D_T and D_R are the translational and rotational diffusivity of the particles, respectively.
+For large wave-vectors q (the regime typically probed by DDLS) these two modes are difficult to separate and polarizers are used to suppress the transmitted beam and to isolate the depolarized component of the scattered light i.e. the one decaying with characteristic time $\tau_1(q)$.
+By contrast, in p-DDM experiments the transmitted beam is used as a local oscillator and, in these conditions, both decay modes are probed and well separated (Fig. 7). p-DDM for the simultaneous determination of translational and rotational diffusion coefficients of optically anisotropic colloidal particles was demonstrated in Ref.
 42, where particles with radius 185 nm were studied successfully at various volume fractions suggesting that p-DDM can be a valid complement to DDLS and particle tracking in determining the roto-translational motility of particles.
 It is worth noting that the determination of the rotational diffusion coefficient with particle tracking cannot be performed in an automated fashion and, in general, constitutes quite a challenging feat.
 By contrast, p-DDM does not require any arbitrary input from users and is thus less subjected to bias.
 Compared with DDLS, p-DDM may more easily probe rotational motion of seed particles in laminar or turbulent flows and provide in turn space-resolved maps of the local fluid vorticity.